 We are delighted to present these free digital downloads for piano players and teachers, and really hope they will be useful to you this Christmas time.

-We hope the additional information about the carols will give some interesting facts for you to share with your student, and the teaching content section will help you determine which students they will be most useful for.
+We hope the additional information about the carols will give some interesting facts for you to share with your students, and the teaching content section will help you determine which students they will be most useful for.

 Very best wishes, Karen Marshall and David Blackwell